 New players will need a lot more time to become acquainted with the game’s mechanics, find their own routines, and get to know the quirky citizens of Stardew Valley.
 It really offers a lot of flexibility in terms of how you choose to spend your days, so however you decide to play, just remember to have fun.

 Average Length: 52 Hours

-Although The Witcher 3’s main questline can be completed in roughly 50 hours, most players are going to need a lot more time to wander through the bustling cities, war-ravaged swamps, dense forests, and sprawling caves that make up the open-world known as The Continent.
+Although The Witcher 3’s main quest-line can be completed in roughly 50 hours, most players are going to need a lot more time to wander through the bustling cities, war-ravaged swamps, dense forests and sprawling caves that make up the open world known as The Continent.

 This is because CD Projekt Red designed environments to encourage exploration by rewarding players for venturing off the beaten path and into the unknown.

-Its uniquely designed locales and otherworldly beasts are further complemented by a cast of well-written characters and a gripping narrative centered on Geralt of Rivia, a for-hire monster hunter on a quest to find his adopted daughter and put an end to the evil force known as the Wild Hunt.
+Its uniquely designed locales and otherworldly beasts are further complemented by a cast of well-written characters and a gripping narrative centered on Geralt of Rivia, a for-hire monster hunter on a quest to find his adopted daughter and put an end to an evil force known as the Wild Hunt.

-If you’re a fan of RPGs and big open-worlds, The Witcher series is a great pick that’s sure to keep you hooked for hours.
+If you’re a fan of RPGs and big open worlds, The Witcher series is a great pick that’s sure to keep you hooked for hours.

 Average Length: 58 Hours

 Not many games manage to blend Lovecraftian horror with dungeon crawling as masterfully as Darkest Dungeon, a turn-based RPG that tasks players with recruiting and training a team of heroes as they traverse hellish environments littered with both physical and psychological dangers.